8080labs/pyforest/README.md

 python -m pyforest install_extensions
 ```

-And you're ready to go.
+Please make sure to restart any running Jupyter server so that the javascript extension can be loaded properly.

-Please note, that this will also add pyforest to your IPython default startup settings.
+Also, please note that this will add pyforest to your IPython default startup settings.
 If you do not want this, you can disable the auto_import as described in the [FAQs](#frequently-asked-questions) below.

 ## Frequently Asked Questions